prmail/wellpulse_mcp/README.md

 <br />

-> **WellPulse MCP** is a plug-and-play intelligence layer that turns raw wellbeing data into clear, actionable insights for AI systems.
+> **Wellness Pulse MCP** is a plug-and-play intelligence layer that turns raw wellbeing data into clear, actionable insights for AI systems.
 > One integration connects your copilots, agents, and dashboards to trusted public benchmarks and live institutional wellness signals — no analyst required.

 </div>

 ---

-## 🧠 What Is WellPulse MCP?
+## 🧠 What Is Wellness Pulse MCP?

-WellPulse MCP is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server that bridges the gap between raw wellbeing data and AI-powered understanding.
+Wellness Pulse MCP is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) server that bridges the gap between raw wellbeing data and AI-powered understanding.

 With a **single integration**, your AI gets access to:

 - 📊 **CDC PLACES public benchmarks** — trusted mental health data for any ZIP code or county in the US
-- 🏢 **Institutional wellness signals** — live trends, snapshots, and alert checks from your organization's WellPulse data
+- 🏢 **Institutional wellness signals** — live trends, snapshots, and alert checks from your organization's Wellness Pulse data
 - 🗣️ **Plain-English explanations** — AI-ready summaries returned alongside structured JSON

 Built for fast **"ask → answer"** workflows in copilots, automations, and AI dashboards — no human analysis needed in the loop.

 ---

-## ✨ Why Teams Add WellPulse MCP
+## ✨ Why Teams Add Wellness Pulse MCP

 | Capability | What It Unlocks |
 |---|---|